sumitssutar/Excel_Bike_Sales_Dashboard_Project/README.md

 ## 🌟 About Me

 Hi there!
-I'm **Kaustubh Sutar**.
-I’m a data enthusiast and aspiring data analyst skilled in Power BI, Excel, SQL, and Python, exploring Machine Learning & AI to turn data into actionable insights.
+I'm **Sumit Sutar**.
+An experienced Data Analyst who uncovers hidden trends, patterns and anomalies and leverages business intelligence to generate insights, improve operational efficiency and drive organizational growth.

 Let's stay in touch!
 Feel free to connect with me on the following platforms: